 Christian baptism (ritual admission to the church) was the most common blessing ceremony performed for babies.
 The Catholic and Anglican denominations also designated godparents who took an interest in the child’s faith.

 Other religious denominations and ethnicities had specific ceremonies.
 Jewish boy babies underwent ritual circumcision and were later given a Hebrew name.
 Circumcision was not confined to Jewish families – 95% of New Zealand boys born in the 1940s were circumcised, though the proportion declined rapidly after this.

 Hindu babies had their hair cut and cleansed in a river.
 Chinese people celebrated when the baby reached one month of age.

 Treatment of the placenta was an important ritual for some cultures.
 Until the late 20th century the placenta was disposed of as waste, particularly if birth took place in hospital.
-As women gained more control over their births and the hospital system paid attention to Māori tikanga – in which burial of the whenua (placenta) in the earth was a critical event – parents could take the placenta home.
-Most chose to bury it in a meaningful location like their garden or a public reserve.
+As women gained more control over births and the hospital system paid attention to Māori tikanga – in which burial of the whenua (placenta) in the earth was a critical event – parents could take the placenta home.
+Most chose to bury it in a meaningful location such as their garden or a public reserve.
 In 1993 the Christchurch City Council set aside three areas in the Port Hills Reserve for placenta burials.